regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Methodology

-To convert the TPS kernel into a proper Hilbert-Schmidt kernel, we consider a regularized elliptic operator $L_{\alpha} = \mathbf{I} + \alpha \nabla^{4}$, where $\alpha > 0$ and $\mathbf{I}$ denotes the identity operator.
-Here, $L_{\alpha}$ is an elliptic and invertible operator, and this inverse operator $L_{\alpha}^{-1}$ is compact, self-adjoint, and positive definite integral operator.
-In a continuous variational problem, the Mercer theorem \citep{mercer1909xvi, steinwart2012mercer} and Hilbert-Schmidt theory \citep{renardy2004introduction} apply to compact self-adjoint operators with positive definite kernels.
-For TPS, we need to reframe this, instead of directly working with the singular $K(\mathbf{s}, \mathbf{s}')$, we can define a regularized operator that is indeed Hilbert-Schmidt.
-Consider the continuous variational problem:
+To obtain a valid Hilbert-Schmidt kernel associated with TPS, we introduce a regularized elliptic operator $L_{\alpha} = \mathbf{I} + \alpha \Delta^{2}$, where $\alpha > 0$ is a regularization parameter and $\mathbf{I}$ denotes the identity operator on the Sobolev space $H^{2}(\mathcal{D})$.
+The operator $L_{\alpha}$ is elliptic, self-adjoint, and invertible.
+Its inverse, $L_{\alpha}^{-1} = (\mathbf{I} + \alpha \Delta^{2})^{-1}$, defines a compact, self-adjoint, and strictly positive definite integral operator.
+In the context of continuous variational problems, Mercer's theorem \citep{mercer1909xvi, steinwart2012mercer} and Hilbert-Schmidt theory \citep{renardy2004introduction} apply to compact, self-adjoint operators with positive definite kernels.
+As we already know, TPS is conditionally positive definite and therefore fall outside the direct scope of these results.
+To address this issue, we reformulate the problem by replacing the TPS kernel $K(\mathbf{s}, \mathbf{s}')$ with the kernel induced by the inverse of the regularized operator $L_{\alpha}$.
+Let's consider the following continuous variational problem: